WHAT HAPPENS DURING BREAST CANCER SURGERY?

 Your breast cancer surgery is customized to your unique needs based on your consultations with your medical team.
 Your doctor may need to remove all, part, or both of your breasts.
 It might involve a sentinel lymph node biopsy (if you haven’t already had one) or the excision of some or all of your underarm (axillary) lymph nodes if cancer has already been detected there.
+Here is everything you need to know about breast biopsy.

 Your surgeon might do your breast reconstruction during the same procedure if you’ve chosen it.
 But remember that your body may sustain further wounds as a result, for instance, if your surgeon needs to remove tissue from another area of your body to reconstruct your breast.
 Instead, you could hold off on breast reconstruction until after the cancer treatment.